dario-piotrowicz/console-colored-logs-snippets/README.md

 ![demo of ccl-red](./README_IMAGES/demo-ccl-red.gif)

-Very minimal set of snippets to add colors to `console.logs` (in javascript/typescript).
+Very minimal set of snippets to add colors to `console.log`s (in javascript/typescript).

 ## How to use the snippets